sp4wn-owner/Spawn/README.md

 - Monetize your Telepresence Robot
     &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A decides the token rate per minute for accessing their telepresence robot.
 Peer B is then charged this rate every minute they are connected, until they disconnect.
 Transform your telepresence robots into revenue-generating assets.

-- Customizable code to handle input controls (gamepads/controllers are supported)
-    &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A grants control of their robot to Peer B. Using a controller, Peer B manipulates the robot.
-Peer A's robot can interpret the "A" button press in any desired manner, such as moving a servo to a specific position, executing a function, sending command to another device, etc.

 ## Pi Robot: